ballerkobe808/invest/README - 1 FINDING-RESEARCH PROPERTIES.md

 ## 1.2.
 Researching a Property

 ### 1.2.1.
-PROCESS - Step by Step Guide to gather data
+PROCESS - Step by Step Guide to initially gather data

 - Look it up on Zillow, Redfin, Trulia, realtor.com, (MLS if you can)
 - Walk the neighborhood with Google Street map view